seafile-data/seafile-manual/changelog/server-changelog.md

 * \[fix] Fix HTTP/2 support
 * Markdown page can now be printed using browser's "Print..."
 * Add zoom buttons for PDF page
-* Add sort function for directory share link page
+* Add sort function to directory share link page
-* Support using JWT in OnlyOffice integration
+* Add support for JSON web tokens in OnlyOffice integration
 * UI improvements for pages in admin panel

 ### 7.1.1 beta (2019/12/23)